 - Personal, Social and Emotional Development

-Personal, social and emotional development involves helping children to develop a positive sense of themselves, and others; to form positive relationships and develop respect for others; to develop social skills and learn how to manage their feelings; to understand appropriate behaviour in groups; and to have confidence in their own abilities.
-Children will become confident and show appropriate self-respect and be able to establish effective relationships with other children and with adults.
+It involves helping children develop a positive sense of themselves and others; build positive relationships and develop respect for others; develop social skills and learn to manage their feelings; understand appropriate behaviour in groups and have confidence in their abilities.
+The children become confident and will demonstrate respect for themselves and be able to establish harmonious relations with other children and adults.

-Communication and language development involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves; and to speak and listen in a range of situations.
+It involves giving children opportunities to experience a rich language environment; to develop their confidence and skills in expressing themselves, to speak and listen in a various range of situations.
 They will also use a growing vocabulary with increasing fluency to express thoughts and convey meaning to the listener.
 They will listen and respond to stories, songs, nursery rhymes and poems.
-They make up their own stories and take part in role play with confidence.
+They make up their own stories and take part in role-playing with confidence.

 - Physical Development

-Physical development involves providing opportunities for young children to be active and interactive; and to develop their co‑ordination, control, and movement.
-Children must also be helped to understand the importance of physical activity, and to make healthy choices in relation to food.
-We will also be focusing on children’s developing physical control, mobility, awareness of space and manipulative skills in indoor and outdoor environments.
-Children will be given the opportunity to move confidently and imaginatively with increasing control and co-ordination and an awareness of space and others.
+It involves providing opportunities for young children to be active and interactive as well as to develop their coordination, control, and movement.
+We also need to help children understand the importance of physical activity and making healthy choices about food.
+We focus on children’s developing physical control, mobility, awareness of space and manipulative skills in indoor and outdoor environments.
+Children will be allowed to move confidently and imaginatively while increasing their general control, coordination and perception of space and others.

-Literacy involves encouraging children to link sounds and letters and to begin to read and write.
-Children must be given access to a wide range of reading materials (books, poems, and other written materials) to ignite their interest.
-We will encourage children to enjoy books and handle them carefully; understanding how they are organized and to know that words and pictures carry meaning and that, in English, print is read from left to right and from top to bottom.
-They will begin to associate sounds with patterns, rhymes, syllables and with words and letters.
+It encourages children to link sounds and letters and to start reading and writing.
+For this, children must have access to a wide range of reading materials (books, poems and other written materials) to arouse their interest.
+We encourage children to enjoy and handle books with care; to understand book’s organisation, how words and images have meaning and how, in English, the print is read from left to right and from top to bottom.
+They will begin to associate sounds with patterns, rhymes, syllables then letters and finally words.

-Mathematics involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measures.
-From their early times children will be acquiring and developing important aspects of mathematical understanding through practical activities and use of language.
-This develops as children use mathematical language, such as circle, in front of, bigger than and more, to describe shape, position, size and quantity.
-They will learn to recognize and create patterns, compare, sort, match, order, sequence, and count using everyday objects.
+It provides children with opportunities to develop and improve their counting skills, understanding and use of numbers; calculating simple addition and subtraction problems; and to describe shapes, space and measures.
+From an early age, children will acquire and develop essential aspects of mathematical understanding through practical activities and the use of language.
+It develops when children use specific, precise language (such as circle, in front, larger than, and more) to describe shapes, positions, sizes and quantities.
+They will learn to recognise and create patterns, compare, sort, match, order, sequence and count using everyday objects.
 They will begin to use their developing mathematical understanding to solve practical problems.

 - Understanding the World

-Understanding the world involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.
-As children become aware of their environment, their understanding of other people and the features of the natural world and man will also increase.
-Children will talk about where they live, their environment, their families and past and present events in their own lives.
-They will also talk about their observations, sometimes recording them and ask questions to gain information about why things happen and how things work.
+It is about guiding children to make sense of their physical world and their community through opportunities to explore, observe and discover people, places, technology and diverse environments.
+As children become aware of these elements, their understanding of other people, of the characteristics of the natural world, of man and the different relationships between them also increases.
+Children will talk about where they live, their environment, their family and past and present events in their own lives.
+They will speak about their observations, sometimes record them and ask questions about why and how things are happening.

-Expressive arts and design involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role‑play, and design and technology.
-They will use a widening range of materials, suitable tools, instruments and other resources to express ideas and to communicate their feelings.
-They will explore and select materials and use equipment and skills such as cutting, joining, folding and building for a variety of purposes.
+It involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play, and design and technology.
+They will use a widening range of materials, suitable tools, instruments and other resources to express ideas and communicate their feelings.
+They will explore, select materials and use equipment and skills such as cutting, joining, folding and building for a variety of purposes.